-Stranding responders include federal and state resource agency staff, those affiliated with non-governmental organizations and private entities, and members of the public that have fulfilled and maintain STSSN training requirements and are authorized to conduct stranding response activities by the relevant permit authority for their state.
+Stranding responders include federal and state resource agency staff, those affiliated with nongovernmental organizations and private entities, and members of the public that have fulfilled and maintain STSSN training requirements and are authorized to conduct stranding response activities by the relevant permit authority for their state.
 The Stranding Responder's role includes the following responsibilities:

-- Document all strandings in accordance with standard STSSN procedures, including the STSSN reporting form and digital photographs. - Report all basic stranding information (date, species, lat/long, condition, injuries) to the State Coordinator, or directly into the database, within 48 hours of the stranding event, as feasible. - Provide real-time notification/alert to State Coordinator regarding unusual or mass stranding events. - Regularly communicate with State Coordinator and participate in scheduled training events and/or call or meetings to ensure effective STSSN implementation. - Collect samples and salvage carcasses if requested and permitted. - Assist with transport of live and dead animals, if requested and feasible.
+• Document all strandings in accordance with standard STSSN procedures, including the STSSN reporting form and digital photographs.

+- Report all basic stranding information (date, species, lat/long, condition, injuries) to the State Coordinator, or directly into the database, within 48 hours of the stranding event, as feasible. - Provide real-time notification/alert to State Coordinator regarding unusual or mass stranding events. - Regularly communicate with State Coordinator and participate in scheduled training events and/or call or meetings to ensure effective STSSN implementation. - Maintain STSSN training requirements, as required by the State Coordinator - Collect samples and salvage carcasses if requested and permitted. - Assist with transport of live and dead animals, if requested and feasible.